gosynergy/protoconf/README.md

 ### Transformer

-Transformers are used to transform the configuration data as needed. `protoconf` supports different transformers, such as `expandenv`, `mapkeys`, etc. In the example above, `expandenv.New()` is used to expand environment variables in the configuration data.
+Transformers are used to transform the configuration data as needed. `protoconf` supports different transformers, such as `expandenv`, `mapkeys`, etc. In the example above, `expandenv.NewTransformer()` is used to expand environment variables in the configuration data.

 [//]: @formatter:off